vseryakov/backendjs/README.md

              "next_token": ""
            }

+- `/message/get/unread`
-- `/message/get/unread` - read all unread messages, i.e. the meesages that never been issues `/message/read` call.
-This call does not require any query parameters, it will return all unread messages from all senders.
+  Read all unread messages, i.e. the messages that never been issued `/message/read` call.

+  Parameters:
+   - `_read` - if set to 1, all returned messages will be marked as read automatically, so no individual /message/read call needed

 - `/message/add`
   Send a message to an account, the following parametrrs must be specified: